 Jacquelyn Mattfeld took office as president of Barnard on July 1, 1976, at the age of 50.
 At that point, the College was being eyed acquisitively by Columbia University.

-Born on October 5, 1925 in Baltimore, Mattfeld received a diploma from the Peabody Conservatory of Music in 1947 and her bachelor’s degree from Goucher College in 1948.
-She went on to earn her PhD from Yale in 1959.
+Born on October 5, 1925, in Baltimore, Mattfeld received a diploma from the Peabody Conservatory of Music in 1947 and her bachelor’s degree from Goucher College in 1948.
+She went on to earn her Ph.D. from Yale in 1959.
 Later, as associate dean of student affairs at MIT, she was responsible for the affairs of both graduate and undergraduate females.
-Mattfeld also served as provost and dean of faculty at Sarah Lawrence College in 1965, a part of the Brown University faculty in 1971, and as dean at Brown in 1974.
+Mattfeld also served as provost and dean of faculty at Sarah Lawrence College in 1965, as part of the Brown University faculty in 1971, and as dean at Brown in 1974.

 At the time of Futter’s inauguration at Barnard, she was, at the age of 31, the youngest person ever to assume the presidency of a major American college.
-Barnard survived the difficult decade of the 1980’s under her determined leadership.
+Barnard survived the difficult decade of the 1980s under her determined leadership.
 She preserved Barnard’s independence from Columbia when President Michael Sovern announced that that Columbia College would begin admitting women in 1983, and in light of the decision, Futter helped establish a new affiliation accord.
-She launched a major fund-raising campaign, accepted the recommendation of a faculty committee on a maternity- and parental-leave policy in 1985, and in a most daring decision, embarked on the construction of a new dormitory—Centennial Hall at its opening in 1988, renamed Sulzberger Hall in 1991—for which Barnard did not yet have the funds.
-Among her accomplishments, she also launched a sweeping curricular review that led to the creation of the First-Year Seminar Program and greater attention to quantitative reasoning.
+She launched a major fundraising campaign, accepted the recommendation of a faculty committee on a maternity- and parental-leave policy in 1985, and in a most daring decision, embarked on the construction of a new dormitory — Centennial Hall at its opening in 1988, renamed Sulzberger Hall in 1991 — for which Barnard did not yet have the funds.
+Among her accomplishments was the launch of a sweeping curricular review that led to the creation of the First-Year Seminar Program and greater attention to quantitative reasoning.
 She was a provocateur for change, advancing the institution while staying true to its history and its mission.

-Judith Shapiro came to the College in 1994, the first Barnard president to be educated in the New York City public schools system.
-Shapiro graduated magna cum laude from Brandeis University and earned her PhD from Columbia University.
-In 1970, she became the first woman to be appointed to the department of anthropology at the University of Chicago before joining the Bryn Mawr faculty in 1975.
-She became chair of Bryn Mawr’s anthropology department and then acting dean before becoming provost in 1986, a position in which she remained for eight years.
+Judith Shapiro came to the College in 1994, the first Barnard president to be educated in the New York City public school system.
+Shapiro graduated magna cum laude from Brandeis University and earned her Ph.D. from Columbia University.
+In 1970, she became the first woman to be appointed to the department of anthropology at the University of Chicago, before joining the Bryn Mawr faculty in 1975.
+She became chair of Bryn Mawr’s anthropology department and then acting dean, before becoming provost in 1986, a position in which she remained for eight years.
 A renowned anthropologist, her scholarly work has been in the areas of gender differences, social organization, cultural theory, and missionization.

 Under President Shapiro, Barnard College made transformative advances in several different areas.
-Applications more than doubled, making Barnard the most selective woman's college in the country by the end of her tenure.
-Additionally, the College is more financially secure than it has ever been, more than doubling its endowment to $171 million and doubling the amount of alumnae who made gifts to the College.
-The College curriculum was also refined under Shapiro, establishing "The Nine Ways of Knowing."
+Applications more than doubled, making Barnard the most selective women’s college in the country by the end of her tenure.
+Additionally, the College became more financially secure than it had ever been, more than doubling its endowment to $171 million and doubling the amount of alumnae who made gifts to the College.
+The College curriculum was also refined under Shapiro, establishing “The Nine Ways of Knowing.”
 She was also dedicated to enhancing the use of technology in the classroom.
-Under Shapiro's leadership Barnard began a major building and restoration project, which included the construction of The Diana Center.
+Under Shapiro’s leadership, Barnard began a major building and restoration project, which included the construction of the Diana Center.

-In July 2013, Judith Shapiro became President of the Teagle Foundation.
-She is also President and Professor of Anthropology Emerita of Barnard College and Professor of Anthropology Emerita at Bryn Mawr College.
+In July 2013, Judith Shapiro became president of the Teagle Foundation.
+She is also resident and professor of anthropology emerita of Barnard College and professor of anthropology emerita at Bryn Mawr College.

-During her nearly nine-year tenure at Barnard, applications to the College increased by over fifty percent, the percentage of international students on campus more than doubled, and the percentage of students of color rose from one third to nearly one half.
-Spar was instrumental in the development of the new Foundations curriculum, as well as the planning for Barnard’s new Milstein Center, slated to open in 2018.
+During her nearly nine-year tenure at Barnard, applications to the College increased by over 50%, the percentage of international students on campus more than doubled, and the percentage of students of color rose from one-third to nearly one-half.
+Spar was instrumental in the development of the new Foundations curriculum, as well as the planning for Barnard’s new Milstein Center, which opened in 2018.
 In 2015, she led the historic move to broaden Barnard’s admissions policy to include transgender women.

 From the start, Spar spearheaded initiatives that highlight women’s leadership and advancement.
-In 2009, she created the Athena Center for Leadership Studies, an interdisciplinary center devoted to the theory and practice of women's leadership, and Barnard’s Global Symposium series in which high-profile leaders gathered each year to discuss the ways in which women shape their regions of the world.
-During Spar’s tenure, the College hosted a wide range of luminaries—including President Obama, Secretary Clinton, Elie Wiesel, Oprah Winfrey, Gloria Steinem, and Leymah Gbowee—highlighting Barnard’s role as an exceptional place to address issues of importance to women, education, and society.
+In 2009, she created the Athena Center for Leadership, an interdisciplinary center devoted to the theory and practice of women’s leadership, and Barnard’s annual Global Symposium series, in which high-profile leaders gathered to discuss the ways in which women shape their regions of the world.
+During Spar’s tenure, the College hosted a wide range of luminaries — including President Obama, Secretary Clinton, Elie Wiesel, Oprah Winfrey, Gloria Steinem, and Leymah Gbowee — highlighting Barnard’s role as an exceptional place to address issues of importance to women, education, and society.